 Biography

-Mark B. DeSanto, Senior Counsel in the firm’s Consumer Protection Department, has nine years of class action litigation experience in federal courts throughout the United States, during which he has helped recover over $300 million for his consumer, pension participant, investor, and employee clients in class actions involving false and misleading advertising, defective products, data breaches, ERISA litigation, securities litigation, employee rights, and other consumer protection litigation.
+Mark B. DeSanto, a Shareholder in the firm’s Consumer Protection practice group, and has over a decade of class action litigation experience in federal courts throughout the United States, during which he has helped recover over $350 million for his consumer, pension participant, investor, and employee clients in class actions involving false and misleading advertising, defective products, data breaches, ERISA litigation, securities litigation, employee rights, and other consumer protection litigation.
+Mr. DeSanto has been instrumental in litigating some of the largest and most prominent data breach MDLs in the U.S., including In re MOVEit Customer Data Sec.
+Breach, No. 1:23-md-03083 (D. Mass.) (data breach affecting over 90 million consumers and involving over 200 defendants), and In Re: Change Healthcare, Inc. Customer Data Sec.
+Breach Litig., No. 24-md-03108 (D. Minn.) (data breach impacting over 190 million individuals and hundreds of thousands of healthcare providers), and has been appointed to lead counsel positions numerous times.

-Mr. DeSanto received his Juris Doctor (J.D.), cum laude, from the University of Miami School of Law in 2013, where he was a member of the National Security and Armed Conflict Law Review.
-During his second and third years of law school, Mr. DeSanto worked full-time at a securities litigation firm while also attending law school full-time and earning Dean’s List multiple semesters, and President’s Honor Roll distinction (4.0 GPA), as well as honors distinction in Trial & Litigation Skills courses I and II.
+Mr. DeSanto received his Juris Doctor (J.D.), cum laude, from the University of Miami School of Law in 2013, where he was a member of the National Security and Armed Conflict Law Review, earned Dean’s List distinction multiple semesters, earned President’s Honor Roll distinction (4.0 GPA), and honors distinction in Trial & Litigation Skills I and II courses.
 Prior to attending law school, Mr. DeSanto attended the University of Miami where he earned his Bachelor of Business Administration (B.B.A.) in Finance in 2009.
-Mr. DeSanto is admitted to practice law in Florida, Pennsylvania, and New Jersey.

 Prominent Judgments and Settlements

 - Washtenaw Emps.’
 Ret.
 Sys. v.
 Walgreen Co., Civ.
 No. 1:15-cv-03187 (N.D.
-Ill. ) (settled – $105 million) (represented nationwide class of investors asserting 10b-5 and 20(a) violations against Walgreens);
+Ill.) (settled – $105 million) (represented nationwide class of investors asserting 10b-5 and 20(a) violations against Walgreens);

 - In re St. Jude Medical, Inc. Securities Litigation, Civ.
-No. 10-0851 (D. Minn.
-2010) (settled – $39.25 million) (represented nationwide class of investors asserting 10b-5 and 20(a) violations against medical device company and obtained class certification);
+No. 10-0851 (D. Minn.) (settled – $39.25 million) (represented nationwide class of investors asserting 10b-5 and 20(a) violations against medical device company and obtained class certification);

 - Louisiana Municipal Police Employees’ Retirement System v.
 Green Mountain Coffee Roasters, Inc. et al., Civ.
 No. 2:11-cv-00289 (D. Vt.) (settled – $36.5 million) (represented financial institutions in class action lawsuit brought on behalf of all Keurig Green Mountain shareholders, alleging that the company and its executives violated Sections 10(b) and 20(a) of the Securities Exchange Act of 1934);